terrychinen/reserve-api/README.md

 # RESERVE API

-This is an example of a room reservation rest api built with NestJS.
+This is an example of a classroom reservation rest api built with NestJS.

 ## Installation
 Install dependencies with npm.